Why This Matters in Investment Banking

 Why Each Component Matters

-Why we add it: When you acquire a company, you assume its debt obligations.
+Debt (Add to Equity Value).
+When you acquire a company, you assume its debt obligations.
 You must pay off or refinance existing debt, so the true cost of acquiring the business includes the debt.
+Debt includes short-term debt, long-term debt, capital leases (now finance leases under updated accounting standards), and any other debt-like obligations.

 Example: If a company has Equity Value of $500M and Debt of $200M, the Enterprise Value is $700M.
 An acquirer effectively pays $500M to equity holders plus assumes responsibility for $200M of debt.

-Why we subtract it: Cash is not required to operate the business.
+Cash and Cash Equivalents (Subtract from Equity Value).
+Cash is not required to operate the business.
 When you acquire a company, you receive its cash, which offsets the purchase price.
 Think of cash as a "discount" to the acquisition price.
+Cash includes cash and cash equivalents, short-term marketable securities, and any highly liquid investments.

 Example: If Equity Value is $500M, Debt is $200M, and Cash is $50M, Enterprise Value is $650M ($500M + $200M - $50M).

-Why we add it: Preferred stockholders have a claim on the business that comes before common equity.
+Preferred Stock (Add to Equity Value).
+Preferred stockholders have a claim on the business that comes before common equity.
 When acquiring a company, you typically must pay out or assume preferred stock, similar to debt.

-Why we add it: If the company owns subsidiaries that are partially owned by others, those minority shareholders have claims on those subsidiary assets.
-When valuing the entire enterprise, you include the value attributable to minority interests.
+Non-Controlling Interest / Minority Interest (Add to Equity Value).
+If the company owns subsidiaries that are partially owned by others, those minority shareholders have claims on those subsidiary assets.
+When valuing the entire enterprise, you include the value attributable to minority interests because your financial statements consolidate 100% of the subsidiary's revenue and EBITDA.

 The Intuition Behind the Bridge

-When you acquire a company:
+When you acquire a company, four things happen simultaneously:

 When to Use Each Value